 About The Centre for Vision, Speech and Signal Processing

 The Centre for Vision, Speech and Signal Processing (CVSSP) is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.
-CVSSP was founded in 1986 by Prof Josef Kittler within Surrey's Department of Electronic Engineering.
+CVSSP was founded in 1986 by Prof Josef Kittler within Surrey's Department of Electrical and Electronic Engineering.
 Its aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.

 CVSSP, directed by Prof Adrian Hilton, is one of the largest research centres in the UK focusing on signal processing and interpretation.
 It has over 120 members comprising academic and support staff, postdoctoral research fellows, visitors and PhD students.
 CVSSP research income is in excess of £9.5m, with about 90 percent resourced by grants from EPSRC, European Commission (EC), Technology Strategy Board (TSB) and industry.